sai1027/bill_generator/README.txt

 I used simple python in this project and it is linked with mysql local server in backend.

-This project has
+This project have

 1.user login
 2.new user register
 3.staff login